LuaLS/luarocks-build-addon/README.md

 ## Usage for Addon Developers

-Addon developers should use a similar [addon file structure](https://luals.github.io/wiki/addons/#addon-anatomy) as an old-style addon, except the `config.json` file is optional.
-Only the `settings` field in the `config.json` file will be used; all other fields will be ignored by LuaLS.
+Addon developers should use a similar [addon file structure](https://luals.github.io/wiki/addons/#addon-anatomy) as an old-style addon.

+The `config.json` file is considered deprecated when used with this installer.
+The `words` and `files` fields will not be read, and the `settings` field is superceded by the rockspec's `build.settings` field.

 Addon developers can define their addon using a rockspec file with the following block: